Motorcycling: MotoGP cancels season-opening Qatar race due to coronavirus

-LONDON (Reuters) - Next weekend’s season-opening MotoGP race in Qatar has been canceled because of travel restrictions on passengers from Italy and elsewhere due to the coronavirus epidemic, MotoGP said on Sunday.
+LONDON (Reuters) - The season-opening MotoGP race in Qatar next weekend has been canceled because of travel restrictions on passengers from Italy and elsewhere due to the coronavirus epidemic, MotoGP said on Sunday.

 The floodlit night race was scheduled for the Losail circuit on March 8.